smichalka/Neurotech2023/README.md

 see a loading animation, the device likely has not connected properly.
 I honestly haven't figured out exactly how to fix this, but some combination of fully exiting matlab, force quitting the flutter app, and restarting the Pison phone can fix this (you may just have to wait for a few minutes for it to get fixed).

-Once the device is properly connected, type the device name into the app (just the number, so in the example from above the device name is 50A0A170).
-Once you hit connect, you should see a message like 'Connected to device'.
-From here, you can start recording!
+Once the device is properly connected, check the dropdown list on the app.
+If you hit refresh, you should see two streams show up that match the name of your device, one is IMU and one is ADC.
+ADC contains the actual EMG data, while IMU is accelerometer/gyroscope data.
+Once you select from the dropdown hit connect and you should be good to go!

+*on windows if you don't see the same device, make sure you are on the same wifi network and check MATLAB firewall settings*.

 ### Processing Data
 After a session of data collection (30 gestures or however many you specify), you will have one important file named `lsl_data_<timestamp>.mat`.
 This should contain 3 variables: lsl_data, marker_data, and recording_info (coming soon!).
 The lsl_data file contains a first column of timestamps and then the four channels of EMG data (the last column should be all zeros, and you should ignore it).
 The marker_data file contains timestamps and markers for when each gesture started and ended (usually zeros, but sometimes 99 if you chose to re-record this trial... we will throw out the ones that go with the 99 markers).
 For the markers, 1 is rock, 2 is paper, 3 is scissors.